-Generally only the bedrooms in Curley Court are carpeted along with select ground floor rooms in Ryan Hall (Ryan 001, 002, and 030).
+Generally only select ground floor rooms in Ryan Hall (Ryan 001, 002, and 030) are carpeted.
 You are welcome to personalize your space by adding an area rug.

 What is the largest refrigerator and microwave I can have in my room?

 Residents are permitted one refrigerator and microwave per room.
 We provide a MicroFridge unit offered as one of our Move-in Services.
 The MicroFridge has patented circuitry which prevents blown fuses or tripped circuit breakers while reducing energy consumption.
 Since it includes a separate true zero-degree freezer, the freezer can store frozen foods including ice cream for extended periods.
 The MicroFridge will be delivered to your room before the residence halls open in August and collected from your room sfter finals.
 If you purchase your own refrigerator or microwave, please know that for electrical capacity reasons refrigerators cannot exceed 3.6 cubic feet and microwaves cannot exceed 700 watts.
 Additional information is available in the appliance policy.

 Can I ship items to myself so they're waiting for me?